bensheldon/good_job/README.md

 ### SKIP LOCKED experimental mode

-By default, GoodJob claims jobs using PostgreSQL advisory locks.
+By default, GoodJob claims jobs using PostgreSQL advisory locks in both thread and fiber modes.
 As an alternative, GoodJob can use `SELECT FOR UPDATE SKIP LOCKED` to claim jobs, which writes the lock state directly to the `good_jobs` table rather than relying on session-level advisory locks.

 Two strategies are available: